adriangalilea/xdg-dirs/README.md

 eval "$(xdg-dirs)"
 ```

-In order for the env variables to be set on the user session, you can do it in any way you like.
-Ex: `~/.zshenv`, `~/.profile`, `~/.zshrc`, `~/.bashrc`...
+To ensure XDG environment variables are set in your shell:

-1. (Optional) Edit `~/.config/xdg/user.dirs` with your desired XDG directory locations.
-The tool will generate a `~/.config/xdg/generated.dirs` file based on this configuration.
+1. (Optional) Create `~/.config/xdg/user.dirs` with your desired XDG directory locations.

-2. To ensure XDG environment variables are set, add the following line to your shell's startup file (e.g., `~/.bashrc`, `~/.zshrc`, or `~/.profile`):
+2. Add the following line to your shell's startup file (`~/.zshenv`, `~/.profile`, `~/.zshrc`, or `~/.bashrc`):
    ```
    eval "$(xdg-dirs)"
    ```

-   This command evaluates the output of `xdg-dirs`, which consists of export statements.
-This is necessary because a Go program cannot directly modify the environment of the shell that calls it.

-3. Restart your shell or log out and log back in for the changes to take effect.
+3. Restart your shell or source your configuration file for the changes to take effect.

 The tool will generate a `~/.config/xdg/generated.dirs` file, which is a combination of user-specified directories in `user.dirs` and platform-specific defaults for directories not specified in `user.dirs`.
 All modifications should be done in `user.dirs`.